2019–20 Audit and Evaluation Committee Annual Report

 Accountability of the AEC

-The role of the AEC is advisory in nature.
+The AEC’s role is advisory in nature.
 The sole accountability of the AEC is to the Public Sector Integrity Commissioner of Canada (Commissioner).
-In this regard, members are accountable for the objectivity, quality and timeliness of their advice and for the performance of their contractual responsibilities.
+Members are accountable for the objectivity, quality and timeliness of their advice and for the performance of their contractual responsibilities.
 In addition, the AEC conducts an annual self-assessment of its work.

 Responsibilities of the AEC

-The responsibilities of the AEC as set out in its Charter, are:
+The AEC’s responsibilities as set out in its Charter are as follows:

-- To provide objective advice and recommendations to the Commissioner regarding the sufficiency, quality and results of internal audit engagements related to the adequacy and functioning of the Office’s frameworks and processes for risk management, control and governance;
+- Provide objective advice and recommendations to the Commissioner regarding the sufficiency, quality and results of internal audit engagements related to the adequacy and functioning of the Office’s frameworks and processes for risk management, control and governance.

-- To review, using a risk-based approach, all areas of management designated by the Comptroller General of Canada for audit committee review.
+- Review, using a risk-based approach, all areas of management designated by the Comptroller General of Canada for audit committee review.
 These areas are:

-- To provide advice and recommendations on any other matters for which the Commissioner, as accounting officer, is responsible, and on other related matters as needed or requested by the Commissioner.
+- Provide advice and recommendations on any other matters for which the Commissioner, as accounting officer, is responsible, and on other related matters as needed or requested by the Commissioner.

-- Provide advice to the Commissioner, though review of the PSIC risk-based audit and evaluation plan, as to programs or operations of PSIC that should be the subject of an evaluation;
+- Provide advice to the Commissioner, through review of the PSIC risk-based audit and evaluation plan, regarding PSIC programs or operations that should be the subject of an evaluation.

 - Review the findings of evaluations carried out and monitor subsequent management action plans.